servo/servo/CONTRIBUTING.md

 - Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

+- Commits should be accompanied by a Developer Certificate of Origin (http://developercertificate.org) sign-off, which indicates that you (and your employer if applicable) agree to be bound by the terms of the [project license](LICENSE.md).
+In git, this is the `-s` option to `git commit`

 - If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or a comment, or you can ask for a review in [the Servo room](https://chat.mozilla.org/#/room/#servo:mozilla.org) on Mozilla's [Matrix](https://wiki.mozilla.org/Matrix) network.